Arin-Grigoras/CnPython/README.md

   ## How to contribute

-   Just create an issue if you have an idea for a builtin function or create a new pull request if you can also make the code for that.
+   Just create an issue if you have an idea for a builtin function or create a new pull request if you can also write the code for that.

   ## License